 When you can allow and experience your emotions, not dwell on them or ruminate, but simply feel them, they are like little signs indicating what is really important to you in this wild and precious life of yours.
 Notice whether your fears and emotions are about your health, your friends, your family, love, justice, government, a sense of purpose, fulfilment, satisfaction, freedom, nature, money (if money, what does it give you or get for you?
 A sense of security, belonging, freedom to pursue the things that fire you up, etc.) What is it that you truly, madly, deeply care about?
 Now is a very good time to start to figure that out.

 The world is likely to be a different place from now on.
 What can you offer to this changing world?
 To what end will you expend your energy?
 Find new meaning – make decisions, connections, move, learn, grow, adapt, evolve!
 You are being gifted the space to do so.
-If you were living according to your values before, you will again.
+If you were living according to your values before, you will still, just maybe in a different way.
 If you weren’t, you have a golden opportunity to set out your intention for your future.
 You can be sure that others are setting out their intention to capitalise on it, so start to make your choices now.
 Throw yourself whole heartedly into making your future in your image.
 Don’t just be done to, do what you can.
 As you weave in and out of the plethora of emotions that accompany this time, remember – unprecedented times mean unprecedented opportunities – what are yours?